jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_pagerdutyservice.md

-## Verify the PagerDuty account is available and the account is an API service.
+## Verify the PagerDuty account is available.
+Verify the service's integration type is API .

 Verify this with PagerDuty.
 PagerDuty is a third party product. [www.pagerduty.com](http://www.pagerduty.com)

-## There is an issue with the Spotlight Configuration
+## Perhaps there is an issue with the Spotlight Configuration

 Open this screen from the Spotlight Client